> > African Hunt Research

 Hunting Company References

-These are of limited use as most companies are hardly going to release contact details of any unhappy clients.
-Still they are a good chance to question and chat with someone who has been to a certain area with a certain company/PH.
+These are of limited use as most companies are hardly going to release reference contact details of any unhappy clients.
+If you do contact a referee or two, you will get some insight into the hunt area, hunt company and staff.